 Previous programs include a deep dive into the Fraser’s powerful tugboats, the secret lives of the river’s ‘ghostly’ White sturgeon, and the opportunity to make your very own fishy friends using simple craft supplies!

 Please note that masks are required for all program participants.
 We are a small team of staff who interact with a high volume of daily visitors.
 Please help us keep everyone safe by respecting our mask policy.

-The Fraser River Discovery Centre’s health and safety protocols comply with the latest health orders and restrictions from the BC Health Authority.
+The Fraser River Discovery Centre’s health and safety protocols are based on recommendations from the BC Health Authority.

 Click HERE to read our Visitor Code of Conduct.